geerlingguy/drupal-photo-gallery/README.md

 Finally, you need to manually create a Rekognition 'face collection' to store facial recognition data.
 Someday this will hopefully be automatically created as part of the CloudFormation template, but until that's possible, you need to use the AWS CLI to run the following command:

-    aws rekognition create-collection --region us-east-1 --collection-id drupal-media-rekognition
+    aws rekognition create-collection --region us-east-1 --profile default --collection-id drupal-media-rekognition

-Be sure to use the same `--region` as you did when running the `cloudformation deploy` command earlier.
+Be sure to use the same `--region` and `--profile` as you did when running the `cloudformation deploy` command earlier.

-## DigitalOcean setup

-This project includes an Ansible playbook which creates a new DigitalOcean droplet, then installs everything on it to run the Drupal site at a publicly-accessible IP address (this is required for the Lambda function to be able to communicate back to the site with labels and faces).

-Please see the README file inside `scripts/ansible` for a detailed guide for building the Drupal server using DigitalOcean.